 Frequently Asked Questions

-If I come and talke to GEO, can I remain anonymous and the complaint confidential?
+- If I come and talk to GEO, can I remain anonymous and the complaint confidential?

 GEO is complainant driven - we retain the confidentiality of complaints unless a disciplinary process is chosen by the complainant.

 - Should I or someone I know be sexually assaulted, what should be done?